Permanent, multi-story agriculture

 4.Cultural, non-material benefits people obtain from ecosystems through spiritual enrichment, cognitive development, reflection, recreation,and aesthetic experiences.

 This is obviously broader than just food system function, so there needs to be coherent intervention across food, fuel, forestry, water and industrial activities.
+It can also be connected to integrated income security architecture (see Goal 1, Redesign), in that payments for ecological services, depending on farmer eligibilities, can be substitutes of top ups for income security instruments.

 Another key area of integration will be with instruments used at the Redesign stage for Demand Supply Coordination (Goal 2).
 Significant changes to what we produce and consume are required and the PES measures need to support those shifts.